S3-working-group/s3-practical-guide/src/organizational-structure/index.md

 The basic building blocks for organizational structure are interdependent, connected domains.

-Domains can be linked in a hierarchy or a **heterarchy** (a.k.a. complex adaptive system, or network), where different functional structures co-exist.
+Domains can be linked to form a hierarchy or a **heterarchy** (a.k.a. complex  adaptive system, or network, where multiple functional structures can co-exist).

 ---